brooms/home-cloud-native-platform/README.md

 ## Project Description

-Infrastucture-as-code [Ansible](https://www.ansible.com/) scripts to provision a network of virtual nodes or hardware nodes with the Hashicorp Consul, Vault and Nomad stack, DOcker and Traefik, as a foundation to support hosting of containerised services.
+This projects provides infrastucture-as-code to [Ansible](https://www.ansible.com/) scripts to automate the provisioning of a network of virtual nodes or hardware nodes with a development cluster utilising the Hashicorp Consul, Vault and Nomad stack, Docker and Traefik, as a foundation to support hosting of containerised services.
 The stack is both horizontally and vertically scalable having been tested on ARM based Raspberry Pi (versions 2 and 3) as well as Intel 64 systems.

 The following core services are installed on each node: